joelhawksley/identity/components/slides.md

 end
 ```

-^ In our component,
+^ We can use an inclusion validation to check that color is one of the keys in our constant.

-^ S We can use an inclusion validation to check that color is one of the keys in our constant.
+^ PAUSE

 ---

-[.code-highlight: 10]
+[.code-highlight: 10, 11]

 ```ruby
 module Primer